louisrli/tribulations/index.md

       <%- number %>  <!-- access the number passed down from the model -->
     </script>
     ```
-2. **Convert the experimental structure into a tree.** Instantiate `Tribulations.NodeModel` objects (nodes containing model objects) optionally passing down an `innerModel` model (JSON or `Backbone.Model`) and setting `children` that will eventually be rendered in the view.
+### 2. Convert the experimental structure into a tree.
+Instantiate `Tribulations.NodeModel` objects (nodes containing model objects) optionally passing down an `innerModel` model (JSON or `Backbone.Model`) and setting `children` that will eventually be rendered in the view.
 Be careful, as **this section will different drastically depending on the experiment.**

     ```javascript
     // Create a tree from the experimental structure using Tribulations.Node